-The inaugural SustainableUEA Awards recognises the achievements of staff and students across UEA who have made contributions to UEA's sustainability agenda during the 2019/20 and 2020/21 academic years.
+The SustainableUEA Awards recognise the achievements of staff and students across UEA who have made contributions to UEA's sustainability agenda.

 The awards celebrate their work in making the University and local, regional, and international communities more sustainable for current and future generations.
 The Awards use the UN Sustainable Development Goals as a framework to evaluate impact of the projects.

 Applicants can either enter themselves or nominate UEA colleagues or students for the awards.
-Applicants may apply for as many of the six awards as they wish.
-Submitting an entry using the online form is quick and easy, see the General Criteria below for acceptable formats.
+They may apply for as many of the six awards as they wish.
+Submitting an entry using the online form is quick and easy and the General Criteria below explains the acceptable formats.

 Projects can be put forward from 2019/20 or 2020/21 academic years.